Emerging Markets Hurt Less as Dollar’s Wrath Sinks Rich Nations

 What to watch this week:

-China’s Communist Party will open its once-every-five-year congress on Sunday, where Xi Jinping looks set to secure another term as party chief and a new line-up of party leaders will be introduced
+China’s Communist Party opened its once-every-five-year congress on Sunday, where Xi Jinping looks set to secure another term as party chief and a new line-up of party leaders will be introduced

-The People’s Bank of China will set its one-year rate on Monday
+China’s central bank halted its cash withdrawal via medium term loans for the first time in three months in a bid to boost the economy

 On Tuesday, third-quarter GDP likely to show only a weak recovery and September activity highlighting consumption weakness and the important role public investment is playing in propping up the recovery